 Now that the mosquito season begins, it is time to start applying one or more of the preventive methods available to our animal.
-Thus, Veterinary Clinic ASIS Vets Launches the campaign for prevention and early detection of Leishmaniosis and explains everything we need to know about this disease.
+Therefore, Veterinary Clinic ASIS Vets launches the campaign of prevention and early detection of Leishmaniosis and explains everything we need to know about this disease.

 Leishmaniasis is a serious parasitic disease that is transmitted by the bite of a mosquito.
 It is an endemic infection in the Mediterranean area, with high prevalences that can reach up to 70% in dogs in our area.
 It mainly affects the dog, but it can also affect people and other animals, wild and domestic.
 The main species responsible for canine leishmaniasis in the Mediterranean area is Leishmania infantum, a parasite that is transmitted by the bite of mosquitoes of the genus Phlebotomus.